-Data, information and research is an essential economic development tool because it is linked to so many different planning and operating functions, including strategic planning, communications, partnership development, marketing, attraction and business development.
+Data and research are essential economic development tools because they interact with many different planning and operating functions.
 A primary economic development practice is that of information brokering, where the organization gathers, creates, curates and disseminates demographic, economic, sector and other socio-community information to help improve planning and decision-making activities.
 Data and information packaged as strategic intelligence empowers programming and makes for the efficient allocation of resources.
 It is critical for informing partnerships and stakeholder relations.
-There is a critical role for Economic Development Agency in using data to embrace and build bridges to the digital economy.
+There is a critical role for EcDev in using data to embrace and build bridges to the digital economy.